 www.bodyvox.com

 Dance troupe BodyVox takes a wildly imaginative and often hilarious approach to physicality.
 The company’s engaging visceral work has been featured at the Academy Awards and in music videos for U2 and Sting.
-However, the best experienced is up close in the 150-seat studio at BodyVox’s dance center.
+However, the best experience is up close in the 150-seat studio at BodyVox’s dance center.
 Season: October-May.

 Chamber Music Northwest